 Are Fluffy French Bulldogs Purebred?

 The quick answer is yes; fluffy Frenchies are purebred.
-However, you’ll get to encounter three types of breeders with different explanations on where they originated:
+However, you’ll get to encounter three types of breeders with different explanations of where they originated:

-- Profit hungry breeders advertise them as crossbreeds so they can ask for a premium fee.
-In reality, they don’t have any idea regarding the dog’s genetic makeup.
+- Profit-hungry breeders advertise them as crossbreeds to ask for a premium fee.
+In reality, they don’t know the dog’s genetic makeup.

 - Breeders assert that this dog is purebred because they believe Bulldogs are naturally created with the gene responsible for long hairs, albeit rare.

-Let me get to the bottom of this.
-A fluffy French Bulldog can be purebred as evident in the results of genetic tests done by various companies.
+A fluffy French Bulldog can be purebred, as evident in the results of genetic tests done by various companies.
 These purebred pups may have some ratter dog ancestry; that’s why their hair is long.

-Meanwhile, some Frenchies have long hairs not because it is naturally present in their genes but because they were mated purposefully with long-haired breeds like the Pekinese and long-haired Chihuahuas.
+Meanwhile, some Frenchies have long hair not because it is naturally present in their genes but because they were mated purposefully with long-haired breeds like the Pekinese and long-haired Chihuahuas.

 If you really want to know if your long-haired French Bulldog is purebred, have them undergo a breed identification test.

-Usually, their wavy hair appears fluffier on their chest, ears, and mane; that’s why some people can’t believe that they are nothing but Frenchies.
+Usually, their wavy hair appears fluffier on their chest, ears, and mane; that’s why some people can’t believe that they are Frenchies.

 Here are their most common coat colors: